gfteix/notes/Notes/AWS SQS.md

 draft: "true"
 created-date: "2025-10-19"
 ---

-Amazon SImple Queue Service
+Amazon Simple Queue Service

 There are two types of SQS queues, **standard** and **FIFO**.

-Standard queues support **at-least-once message delivery**, and FIFO queues support **exactly-once message processing** and **high-throughput mode.**

-**at-least-once delivery**: Amazon SQS stores copies of your messages on multiple servers for redundancy and high availability.
-On rare occasions, one of the servers that stores a copy of a message might be unavailable when you receive or delete a message.
+- Use standard queues to send data between applications when throughput is crucial.
+- Use FIFO queues to send data between applications when the order of events is important.

+## Standard
+**Unlimited throughput** – Standard queues support a very high, nearly unlimited number of API calls per second, per action.

-If this occurs, the copy of the message isn't deleted on the server that is unavailable, and you might get that message copy again when you receive messages.
-Design your applications to be idempotent (they should not be affected adversely when processing the same message more than once).
+**At-least-once delivery** – Guaranteed at-least-once delivery, meaning that every message is delivered at least once, but in some cases, a message may be delivered more than once due to retries or network delays.
+It is important to design the applications to be idempotent (they should not be affected adversely when processing the same message more than once).

+**Best-effort ordering** – Provides best-effort ordering, meaning that while Amazon SQS attempts to deliver messages in the order they were sent, it does not guarantee this.
+In some cases, messages may arrive out of order.

+**Durability and redundancy** – Standard queues ensure high durability by storing multiple copies of each message across multiple AWS Availability Zones.

+**Visibility timeout** – Amazon SQS allows you to configure a visibility timeout to control how long a message stays hidden after being received, ensuring that other consumers do not process the message until it has been fully handled or the timeout expires.

+## Fifo
+**High throughput** – When you use batching, FIFO queues process up to 3,000 messages per second per API method

+**Exactly-once processing** – FIFO queues deliver each message once and keep it available until you process and delete it

+**First-in-first-out delivery** – FIFO queues ensure that you receive messages in the order they are sent within each message group.
+By distributing messages across multiple groups, you can process them in parallel while still maintaining the order within each group.

 ## SQS - Lambda Integration